 - Minimizing inputs for agriculture

-For nearly 25 years now we have demonstrated the efficacy of agroforestry in Latin America, Africa and Asia where we have set up practical training centres for farmers.
+For almost 30 years now, we have demonstrated the efficacy of agroforestry in Latin America, Africa and Asia where we have set up practical training centres for farmers.
 All that experience is gathered in our agroforestry handbooks that are available in French and in English.

 As an example: The National Park of Taï (PNT), on the UNESCO World Heritage List, is the principal vestige of well-preserved primary tropical forest in West Africa.
 Pro-Natura, in collaboration with the Ivorian NGO Vie et Forêt, has been developing from 2002 to 2009 a practical training programme in agroforestry to answer the needs of 700 farmers who live on the periphery of the park and to reduce the pressure on its natural resources.